AaronszXia/AaronszXia.github.io/_posts/2019-05-13-jekyll-post-test.md

 ---
 layout: post
 category : tests
-tags: [转载, beginner, jekyll, markdown]
+tags: [原创, beginner, jekyll, markdown]
 ---

 This is an example of a draft.
 Read more here: [http://jekyllrb.com/docs/drafts/](http://jekyllrb.com/docs/drafts/)